'Alive and kicking' - German economy shifts into higher gear

 “Despite all of the prophecies of doom, the upswing is not only alive; it’s also kicking,” Bankhaus Lampe economist Alexander Krueger said.

-“For the time being, the upswing is unlikely to be stalled by the global trade dispute or overheating,” Krueger said.
-But he added that the conflict with the United States over tariffs was clouding the outlook for the second half of the year.
+“For the time being, the upswing is unlikely to be stalled by the global trade dispute or overheating.”

+But the conflict with the United States over tariffs is clouding the outlook for the second half, Krueger said.

 On the year, the German economy grew by 2.0 percent from April to June, calendar-adjusted data showed.
-Analysts polled by Reuters had expected 2.1 percent.
+Analysts polled by Reuters had expected a 2.1 percent expansion.

 Exports also grew but were outperformed by even stronger imports growth, suggesting that net trade did not contribute to overall economic growth, the office said.